chloeverity/voting-server/README.md

 # Voting Server

+Note: The server side of this project can be found [here](https://github.com/chloeverity/voting-client)

 React/Redux tutorial by https://github.com/teropa

 App that organises live votes, putting options together in pairs, like bracket voting.
 When there's just one left, that's the winner.